Broshward/ArchlinuxVim/README.md

 !!!!
 Have a more attention to rootdev variable at /boot/env.txt and right root device at /etc/fstab files when make hand copy and partitioning your device.

-Also you can simply load image to your install parts with dd command:
-# dd if=ArchLinuxVIM-X.XX.img of=/dev/yourdevice bs=8M

 Use 'root' password for root login.
 Enjoy! :)